Crisis (metal band)

 Like Sheep Led to Slaughter (2003–2005)

-In December 2002, Crisis reverted back to its original name and recruited drummer Marshall Kilpatric, formerly of Today is the Day.[37][38]
+In December 2002, Crisis reverted to its original name and recruited drummer Marshall Kilpatric, formerly of Today is the Day.[37][38]
 In March 2003, the band announced plans to record a new album with producer Billy Anderson in early June 2003.[39][40]
 However, when Kilpatric failed to keep up with previously agreed deadlines for "reasons unknown to the band", Crisis parted ways with him in late April 2003 and recruited Josh Florian.[16][40]
 In December 2003, Crisis signed a two-album deal with The End Records.[41]
 In January 2004, The band finished recording its fourth and final album, Like Sheep Led to Slaughter.[42]
 The album was released by The End and the band's own label, Children of Rage Records, on May 25, 2004.[25][43]
 The band filmed music videos for "Blood Burden" and "Waking the Dead",[44][45] which were both premiered on MTV2's Headbanger's Ball.[46][47]

 Following a set of performances around New York in April,[16][43] Crisis toured the United States supporting Soulfly and Ill Niño from July 30 to September 17, 2004.[48]
 From September 27 to November 10, 2004, Crisis toured with Kittie and Otep as part of the Metal Movement Tour.[49][50]
 Two days before the tour was due to begin, Florian "busted his appendix", and the band decided to continue without him.[51]
 "The stress of touring was something he [Florian] couldn't handle", Karyn told TheHVScene in 2005.
 "So we all needed to move on."[52]
 Waring returned to Crisis to play on the Metal Movement dates whilst the band searched for a replacement,[53] although due to time contrainsts they were unable to teach him any of their new songs for the tour.[54]
 In November 2004, the band announced plans to release a DVD, titled Signatures of Survival.[55]
 The DVD was due to include footage of Crisis' first concert in 1993 and the recording of Like Sheep to Slaughter, along with bandmember interviews and other live recordings made by fans.[54]
 Originally due for release in the spring of 2005,[55] it was delayed to 2006 by The End Records.[23]

 In January 2005, Crisis announced Australian drummer Ryan Ball as Florian's replacement;[56] however, the band would dismiss him after only three rehearsals in mid-February due to immigration issues and "the chaos of his personality".
 Two weeks after his dismissal, Ball was arrested in connection with an armed robbery in Pennyslvania.[16][57]
 In February 2005, Crisis cancelled a planned tour with 3 Inches of Blood due to the birth of Gia Chu Wang's daughter.[16][58]
 In March, the band performed at the Independence-D festival in Japan and at the South by Southwest Music Festival (SXSW) in Austin, Texas with ex-Society 1 drummer Justin Arman.[59]
-In April 2005, Crisis made Arman an official member of the band and began working on new material for their fifth album, which the band expected to be completed in early 2006.[60]
+In April 2005, Crisis made Arman an official member of the band and began working on new material for their fifth album, which they expected to be completed in early 2006.[60]
 In June 2005, Crisis opened for M.O.D. and Jacknife on the Killith Fair Tour across the United States.[61]
 In September 2005, the band announced the departure of Wang due to family commitments; they planned to hold auditions for a new bassist in November.[62]
 From October 1 to November 4, 2005, the band toured North America with Exodus and 3 Inches of Blood with touring bassist Nick Weitzel.[62][63]

 Indefinite hiatus (2006–present)